-We all know, more or less, that sugar is bad for us and that manufactures put it in pretty much everything they can because, as consumers, we have developed an insatiable need for more and more sugar to make our tastebuds happy.
+Nowadays, it feels like manufactures put sugar in pretty much everything they can because, as consumers, we have developed an insatiable need for more and more sugar to make our tastebuds happy.
 This isn't really news to you, I'm guessing.
+This is also why I lean towards clean eating.

 But, just how bad is sugar, really?

-Well, research shows that refined sugar is associated with weight gain, diabetes, arthritis, cancer, heart disease, osteoporosis, Alzheimer's, and depression, among others. <--- NONE of those are good things.
+Well, research shows that refined sugar is associated with weight gain, diabetes, heart disease, osteoporosis, and depression, among others. ย <--- NONEย of those are good things.

 But, letโs clear one thing up: Itโs actually not SUGAR, by itself, that is the main problem here.